 So here are some steps you can take to lock down the necessary knowledge before you start tearing down your brand and building it up again.

-If you’re trying to get a bunch of information quickly, a survey is a great way to do it.
+If you’re trying to get a lot of information quickly, a survey is a great way to do it.
 Because a survey is a little more surface-level than some of the other avenues we’ll talk about, it’s especially helpful as a kickoff to the brand research process.
 With a survey you can get a first look at where your brand stands, and you can use your findings to guide your planning throughout the rest of your research process.
-Remember a little while ago when I mentioned that you might have a conception of your brand that doesn’t align with what the market thinks?
-This is where you can start to find that out.
+This is where you can start to learn whether your understanding of your brand reflects what the market thinks.

 Speaking of the people you’re surveying, make sure your sample is well thought out.
 Don’t simply send a SurveyMonkey link to a random group of people.
 Choose respondents inside your organization and out, with a range of perspectives.
-Make sure you’re not getting the same answers over and over again because you’re asking people who all think about your brand the same way.
+Make sure you don't just get the same answers over and over again because you’re asking people who all think about your brand the same way.
 Smart sampling is critical if you want to learn as much as possible.

 In terms of what you’re doing with an interview and how you’re doing it, there isn’t a ton of difference from a survey.
 You still need to be very strategic with what you’re asking, and make sure you're avoiding yes-or-no answers as much as possible.
 You still need to make sure you’re talking to the right people, both inside and outside your organization, in order to get a variety of differing perspectives.